Belt Sander vs Orbital Sander: Which is Better for Your Needs?

 Choosing the Right Sander for Your Needs

-To reiterate what our tool experts discussed, the sander you need depends on the project you’re working on.
+To reiterate, the sander you need depends on the project you’re working on.
 The more powerful belt sander is the best solution if you are engaged in large sanding tasks, including massive material removal.

 However, if you need to sand down small workpieces or details, you should use the handy option, orbital sanders.